• Skip to primary navigation

 Think about cost effective items.
 For example do a veggie and dip tray instead of a cheese tray -cheese can be expensive.
 Also, make your fruit, and veggie trays, and salads yourself, it will be way cheaper than buying already made ones.
 Also, plan on baking treats, and the cake yourself.
 If it’s too much prep for you the day before, make some a week before and freeze it.
 Don’t be afraid to ask close friends for family to help out by bringing something too.
 Especially a family favourite is a great way for Grandma to feel like she’s involved in a family birthday and help you out too.

-Rainbow fruit tray from the paint party, that I made myself instead of buying all ready prepared.
+Rainbow fruit tray from the rainbow paint party, that I made myself instead of buying all ready prepared.

 • What's in Season